ibm-cloud-docs/logs-router/route_precedence.md

 .
 How the configuration is processed determines the final destination where platform logs are sent; each platform log is processed individually.

-## How are routes and rules applied
+## How do I apply routes and rules
 {: #routes_precedence_how}

 1. Routes are processed independently.